-While what you eat matters, portion sizes do too.
-Since not all foods are equal, the portions you eat make a big difference.
 There are some foods you can eat in plentiful portions.
-There are others you can eat in moderate portions, and there are the tasty, unhealthy foods you should avoid or eat as little of as possible.
+There are others you can eat in moderate portions.
+Then there are the tasty, often unhealthy, foods you should skip or eat as little of as possible.

-Eat foods higher in carbohydrates in smaller portions with less frequency.
-That includes all grains, rice, white and wheat flour-based pasta, breads, tortillas and pita chips.
+Eat foods that are higher in carbohydrates in smaller portions, and less often.
+That includes potatoes, grains, rice, white and wheat flour-based pasta, breads, and tortillas chips.

 Eat fat-free and low-fat milk, yogurt, cottage cheese and cream cheese in moderate portion sizes.